-As this new program is phased in, the existing bachelor of liberal studies major with a concentration in either applied ethics or in philosophy of art and culture will be phased out, with no new students being accepted into those programs.
+The BA in philosophy is Salem State's newest major program and was launched in fall of 2014.
+As this new program has been rolled out, the existing Bachelor of Liberal Studies major’s concentrations in applied ethics and in philosophy of art and culture are being phased out, with no new students being accepted into those programs.

-Conversation about philosophy is ongoing on the Philosophy Club’s Facebook group.
+Join the ongoing conversation about all things philosophical on the Philosophy Club’s Facebook group.

 Pursuing a degree in philosophy will help you develop important skills essential for success in today’s global economy.
 You will learn how to think critically and effectively about a variety of important social issues.
 You will learn how to explore and communicate ideas, and how to evaluate different points of view.
 Our versatile major will expose you to the major fields of philosophical study, including ethics, metaphysics, epistemology, and critical reasoning.